cyralinc/sidecar-failopen-healthcheck-aws/README.md

 To build the lambda image, run `make build`.
 It'll take the image name and tag from the `.env` file.

 ## Permissions
-The lambda needs the following permissions to run:
+The permissions required for the execution role are the following:

 - secretsmanager:GetSecretValue
   - for accessing the credentials for the database